-- 2703 employees (equivalent to 2164.87 full-time equivalent (FTE) employees).
-These numbers are as at 1 December 2023 and include LA schools
+- 2432 employees (equivalent to 1893.64 full-time equivalent (FTE) employees).
+These numbers are as of 1 December 2024 and include LA schools

 - Services to an estimated 124,600 residents within the local community (source: ONS Population and Household Estimates: Census 2021)

 - The following services to the local community:

 - Adult social services

-- Children and families social services
+- Children social services

-- Countryside and open space management and maintenance
+- o Countryside and open space management and maintenance

 - Education and schools

-- Elections and local democracy
+- o Elections and local democracy

-- Environmental including pest control
+- Environmental including pest control (via partnership with West Berks)

-- Environmental Services, including refuse collection, recycling, street cleaning and waste disposal
+- Environmental Services, including refuse collection, recycling, street cleaning and waste disposal (via partnership with West Berks)

 - Housing and welfare

 - Housing and Council tax benefits

 - Leisure and Arts provision

-- o Libraries
+- Libraries

-- o Planning
+- Planning

 - Roads, transport, street lighting and car parking

-- Youth and Community Services
+- Youth Services

-- o Public Health
+- Public Health

-- Regeneration and economic development
+- o Regeneration and economic development

 - Community Safety

 - The following facilities:

-- 23 LA schools (including one Pupil Referral Unit and one special school) and 13 Academies
+- 19 LA schools and 19 Others including Academies

 - Two respite services (overnight and daytime)

 - 4 Family Hubs

 - 9 libraries

-- Over 80 park sites totalling over 1,000 acres of land
+- Over 100 park sites totalling over 1,000 acres of land

-- 24 play areas, plus wheeled sports areas, tennis courts, soccer pitches, a baseball diamond and a sports pavilion
+- 31 play areas, plus wheeled sports areas, tennis courts, soccer pitches, a baseball diamond and a sports pavilion

 - 14 community centres

-- One town centre office and the commercial centre plus offices at Waterside Park and New Hope.
+- One town centre office plus offices at Waterside Park and New Hope.

-- The Council: - Is responsible for the education of around 18,900 children - Deals with around 1,100 planning applications per year - Manages and maintains around 456 kilometres of roads, 700+ kilometres of paths and cycleways, 200+ bridges, underpasses and other structures - Manages and maintains cutting almost 2.5 million square metres of grass and manages and maintains approximately 625,000 square metres of woodland - Is responsible for around 155 looked-after children - Licences 255 premises and clubs and 296 taxis - Currently has over 1,680 open cases on adults and provided long term services to over 1,064 people.
+- The Council: - Is responsible for the education of around 19,025 children - Deals with around 1,100 planning applications per year - Manages and maintains around 456 kilometres of roads, 700+ kilometres of paths and cycleways, 200+ bridges, underpasses and other structures - Manages and maintains cutting almost 2.5 million square metres of grass and manages and maintains approximately 625,000 square metres of woodland - Is responsible for around 155 looked-after children - Licences Approx 255 premises and clubs and 296 taxis - Currently has over 1,960 client open cases on adults and provided long term services to over 1,044 people.

-The Council must compete with other employers in the area (and, in many cases, in the country) to recruit and retain managers and staff who are capable of meeting the challenges of delivering this diverse range of services to the required standards.
-This has an important bearing on the levels of remuneration it offers which has been kept under review on a regular basis by the Employment Committee.
-At the same time, the Council is under an obligation to secure the best value for money for its residents and tax-payers in taking decisions on pay levels.
-In recent years the Employment Committee has sought to strike a fair balance between these competing pressures.
+The Council must compete with other employers in the area (and, in many cases, in the region and country) to recruit and retain managers and staff who are capable of meeting the challenges of delivering this diverse range of services to the required standards.
+This has an important bearing on the levels of remuneration it offers which can be considered by the Employment Committee.
+At the same time, the Council is under an obligation to secure the best value for money for its residents and taxpayers in taking decisions on pay levels.